How we respect privacy when we deal with personal information collected by our organisation.

 To register you as a potential adopter or to place an animal into your home for adoption or fostering we will ask you for your name, address, email and telephone numbers along with information about your family, home and lifestyle.
 The legal basis for this is performance of a contract with you (the adoption agreement).
 As part of our adoption/fostering process we may carry out a home visit to help match you with the right animal, and a part of this process may involve us using a Google map search.
 This home visit may be carried out by a volunteer or a member of staff of the Branch, or another charity within the RSPCA network, who will be acting for our Branch for these purposes.
 In processing your application, we may collect special category data, in particular about your health, and we will only process this information on the basis of your explicit consent and specifically for the purpose of ensuring a suitable match between you and the animal available for adoption/fostering (e.g. fur allergy).

-To process your request for financial help towards veterinary costs we will take your name, address, contact number and email and ask to see proof of means tested benefits and identification.
-The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and that we deliver public benefit.
-We will issue you with a voucher or unique reference number for use by a vet in treating your animal and invoicing the Branch.
+To process your request for financial help towards veterinary costs we will collect contact information such as your name, address, contact number and email.
+We will also ask for information about your financial circumstances, your household, the animals you own, and details related to their health and care.
+We will ask you what support you need and the circumstances arising to your request.
+We may also ask to see proof of means tested benefits and identification as well as proof of income and expenditure through receipt of payslips and bank statements.
+The legal basis for this is performance of a contract with you and so we can ensure you are eligible for our charitable services and to ensure that we deliver public benefit.
+We may issue you with a voucher or unique reference number for use by a vet in treating your animal and invoicing the Branch or we will pay the vet practice directly for the portion of the bill we are assisting with.

 If we register or amend microchip details on an animal belonging to you we will ask you for your name, address, email and contact numbers in order to pass to the relevant microchip database company (principally Identibase, Anibase, Petlog).
 The legal basis for this is performance of a contract between you and the microchip company so that if your pet is missing, you can be reunited.
 For dogs microchipping is also a legal obligation.